 We’ll arrive at 10am and stay until 3pm for our private tour (led by an engineer) and private lectures (provided by astrophysicsts).
 Mount Wilson Observatory hosts two historically important telescopes: the Hooker telescope, which was the largest aperture telescope in the world from its completion in 1917 to 1949, and the 60-inch telescope which was the largest operational telescope in the world when it was

 (continued on the top of next column)

 completed in 1908.
 You’ll see both of these telescopes up close.
 Edwin Hubble discovered the first galaxy — the Andromeda galaxy — in 1923 using the Hooker telescope.
-NOTE: Minimum of 15 people required (and a maximum of 40) for our private telescope reservation.
 NOTE: Mt.
 Wilson Observatory is at 5,700 feet of elevation and not ADA compliant.
-(Meal provided: substantial snack on the Mt.
+(Meals provided: breakfast and lunch on the Mt.
 Wilson premises.)

 We arrive NASA Jet Propulsion Laboratory around 9:30am for our 10am private tour.

 We’ll arrive at the California Institute of Technology (aka Caltech) around 12 Noon for our private tour.
 This evening join us for the 175th Anniversary Celebration in a famous Hollywood location.
 Special guest stars will help us toast to 175 years of Scientific American magazine!
 (Meals provided: breakfast, lunch, and celebration dinner)

 As of October 2018, Caltech alumni, faculty, and researchers include 73 Nobel Laureates, four Fields Medalists, and six Turing Award winners.
 In addition, there are 53 faculty members who have been elected to one of the U.S. National Academies, four Chief Scientists of the U.S. Air Force, and 71 recipients of the U.S. National Medal of Science or Technology.
 According to a 2015 Pomona College study, Caltech ranked number one in the U.S. for the percentage of its graduates who go on to earn a Ph.D.